Arizona Defamation Law & Regulations

 - Emotional distress

 - Monetary Loss

 Punitive damages are also allowed in slander and libel lawsuits.

-In Arizona, if a defaming party is a print, telephonic or broadcast outlet, damages may be limited to a retraction or correction, in cases that do not involve a public figure; if the correction is not made within a given time frame (usually 20 days), then the plaintiff can seek punitive damages, if they can prove actual malice.
+In cases that do not involve a public figure, if a defaming party is a print, telephonic or broadcast outlet, damages may be limited to a retraction or correction; if the correction is not made within a given time frame (usually 20 days), then the plaintiff can seek punitive damages, if he or she can prove actual malice.